fedora-infra/nuancier/doc/configuration.rst

 ---------------

-In order to decrease the weight of the pages displaying all the pictures candidate to an election, nuancier-lite creates thumbnails of these pictures.
+In order to decrease the weight of the pages displaying all the pictures candidate to an election, nuancier creates thumbnails of these pictures.
 These thumbnails are generated with anti-aliases to maintain a certain quality.

 The ``THUMB_SIZE`` is a set of length, width coordinate providing indication